codinghubytb/download_video_and_audio/README.md

-# Download YouTube, Instagram, Tiktok, Snapchat, Reddit, Twitter videos with yt-dlp
+# Download YouTube, Instagram, Tiktok, Snapchat, Reddit, Twitter videos and audios with yt-dlp

-This project lets you download videos from the Internet using `yt-dlp`.
+This project lets you download videos and audio from the Internet using `yt-dlp`.

 ## Prerequisites